Commercial Driver Training

 There will be additional fees for the CDL packet, which includes the written and skills exam.
 You will need an original birth certificate, photo id, and social security card to pick up your CDL packet.
 This packet can be picked up at your local Revenue Office.
 This fee is not included in the cost of the program and will be the responsibility of the participants.

-Workforce and Community Education Registration and Refund Policy
+Workforce Development and Community Education Registration and Refund Policy

 UACCM reserves the right to cancel a class due to insufficient enrollment.
 If a course is canceled, students may transfer credit to an upcoming class or request a full refund of payment.
 All refunds will be issued by check and sent through the mail and can take up to two weeks to process.
 If a student is unable to attend a course, requests for refunds or transfers of 100% of payment must be made at least 24 hours prior to the first class meeting.